Cultural impact of Dragon Ball

-Since its debut in 1984, the Dragon Ball franchise by Akira Toriyama has had a considerable impact on global popular culture.
+Since its debut in Japan in 1984, the Dragon Ball franchise by Akira Toriyama has had a considerable impact on global popular culture.
 In 2015, the Japan Anniversary Association officially declared May 9 as "Goku Day" (悟空の日, Gokū no Hi) after the main character Son Goku; in Japanese, the numbers five and nine can be pronounced as "Go" and "Ku".
-It is similarly influential in international popular culture across other parts of the world.
+It is similarly influential in international popular culture across other parts of the world, especially Latin America.
 Dragon Ball is widely referenced in American popular culture, from television and music to celebrities and athletes, and the series has been celebrated with Goku making an appearance at multiple Macy's Thanksgiving Day Parades, and with murals based on Dragon Ball appearing in cities such as Los Angeles, Chicago, Kansas City, and Denver.